 We are always happy to help you answer your program questions.
-The Program Coordinator, Dr. Karen Gibson, is officially the advisor for all program students.
-She is more than happy to answer your questions (e-mail is best, email@example.com).
+The Program Coordinator, Dr. Karen Gibson, advises all program students.
+Email her at email@example.com.
 Please review the website first to see if the answer is already posted.
 For help with your registration questions, continue scrolling down this page.

 To view classes offered each semester, you will log in to TitanWeb as a guest.

 On-campus semesters start approximately September 1, February 1, June 15

 When you are officially accepted into the MS Educational Leadership program or Certificate program, you will receive a letter from the Graduate Studies Office.
 It includes your student ID number and more.
 With your ID number you can easily register for classes.
 This letter contains important information so read it carefully and retain a copy in your files.

 Please be sure to read your university email at least once per week.
 Email, using your university email address, is the only way many important university messages are sent.
 Also, when professors send email messages to the entire class they will use your university email.

 Want to know what text books you will need?

 Textbook Requirements have been posted online since December 1, 2008.

 Students and instructors can view the textbooks adopted for their classes through the "TEXTBOOKS" tab on the bookstore's website at www.uwosh.edu/bookstore.